 The Setup program and help messages can be supported in 32 languages.
 Five languages are available: American English, German, Italian, French, and Spanish.
-The default language is American English, which is present unless another language is programmed into the BIOS using the flash memory update utility.
+The default language is American English, which is present unless another language is programmed into the BIOS using the Intel Flash Memory Update Utility.
 See Section 3.1 for information about the BIOS update utility.